byucsstudent/v50/instruction/cow/cow.md

 ```
 ![alt text](https://images.unsplash.com/photo-1506744038136-46273834b3fb?auto=format&fit=crop&w=100&q=80)

-1Cows possess a system large quantities of plant matter.
+Cows possess a system large quantities of plant matter.
 Their four-compartment stomach, consisting of the rumen, reticulum, omasum, and abomasum, allows them to efficiently extract nutrients from grasses and other forages.
 The rumen, the largest compartment, is a fermentation vat where bacteria break down cellulose.
 This symbiotic relationship is crucial for the cow's survival, as they cannot digest cellulose on their own.

 Cows have a unique dental structure adapted for grazing.
 They lack upper incisors, instead relying on a dental pad to tear off vegetation with their lower incisors.
 Their molars are broad and flat, designed for grinding tough plant material.